 Being small in size, in Malta one won’t find many venues that are exclusive for gay or lesbian people.
 However there is still a lot going for the LGBT community.
 An island full of sandy beaches, good weather, thriving nightlife and shopping centres is sure enough to keep anyone busy.

-Monaliza bar/lounge is the only gay place and can be found in Triq L-Assedju Il-Kbir in the Capital City of Valletta.
+Monaliza bar/lounge is another gay place located in Triq L-Assedju Il-Kbir in the Capital City of Valletta.
 It has a more mixed gay and straight crowd.
 The atmosphere is more relaxed.
 Map to Monaliza Lounge.

 A good number of parties are organised during the year especially in summer so if you happen to be there during any of the organised events make sure to attend.
 The crowd attending gay clubs and parties is quited mixed male/female.
 Check for any gay events.